meyerclemon/tap-room-react/README.md

 #### Download Repo
 1. Download and install required software: Node.js, npm
-2. Clone [this repository]: `$ git clone https://github.com/meyerclemon/TapRoom`
+2. Clone [this repository]: `$ git clone https://github.com/meyerclemon/tap-room-react
+`

 #### Prepare
-1. Navigate to the application directory: `$ cd TapRoom`
+1. Navigate to the application directory: `$ cd tap-room-react `
 2. Execute the command `$ npm install`

 ### View Code
-1. Navigate to the application directory: `$ cd TapRoom`
-2. Use preferred text editor or IDE to see all code used.
+Use preferred text editor or IDE to see all code used.

 #### Open Locally
-1. Navigate to the application directory: `$ cd TapRoom`
+1. Navigate to the application directory: `$ cd tap-room-react `
-2. `$ npm run start`: runs app in development mode
+2. `$ npm start`: runs app in development mode
 3. Open [http://localhost:3000](http://localhost:3000) to view it in the browser.